OfficialSirH/Semblance-bot/README.md

 ## **What's her purpose as a bot?**

-- She will give tips and help for the game, as well as a tweet function so you can stay on track with what the developers have been up to.
+- She will give tips and help for the game, as well as give some extra fun activities like a RNG-based idle-game.

 ## **What are her commands and what does each command do?**